Wellbeing – Rock and Water

 Rock and Water

-Students will be confronted with numerous different and difficult situations throughout their lives and the Rock and Water programme attempts to equip them with the skills and strategies they can apply to any scenario.
+Students will be confronted with numerous different and difficult situations throughout their lives and the Rock and Water program aims to equip them with the skills and strategies they can apply to any scenario.
 Children learn that some circumstances call for a Rock approach, where assertiveness and strength of character is required.
 Other situations may call for a Water approach, being a more flexible way of dealing with a situation, where things can be calmly diffused allowing all parties to simply move on.

 Through discussion, movement tasks based around simple self-defence, boundary and communication exercises, as well as meditation, students will begin to form a deeper sense of self, allowing them greater regulation and control over their lives.
-Topics in the programme cover intuition, body language, mental strength, empathic feeling, positive feeling, positive thinking, positive visualisation, as well as assertiveness and developing self-confidence.
+Topics in the program cover intuition, body language, mental strength, empathic feeling, positive feeling, positive thinking, positive visualisation, as well as assertiveness and developing self-confidence.